TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/json-web-tokens/jwt-keycloak.md

 ## Create an application in Keycloak

-1. Access to your Keycloak admin dashboard.
+1. Access your Keycloak admin dashboard.
 2. Navigate to the Administration console.

 {{< img src="/img/keycloak-jwt/navigate-to-admin-console.png" alt="Navigate to Keycloak Administration console" width="800px" height="400" >}}